sebhildebrandt/systeminformation/README.md

   [![Sponsoring][sponsor-badge]][sponsor-url]
   [![MIT license][license-img]][license-url]

 This is amazing.
-Started as a small project just for myself, it now has > 10,000 lines of code, > 400 versions published, up to 3 mio downloads per month, > 30 mio downloads overall.
+Started as a small project just for myself, it now has > 10,000 lines of code, > 400 versions published, > 3 mio downloads per month, > 30 mio downloads overall.
 Thank you to all who contributed to this project!

 ## New Version 5.0